sh123/esp32_opus_arduino/README.md

-# ESP32 Codec2 Arduino Library
+# ESP32 Opus Arduino Library
-This is latest version of Codec2 library packaged for ESP32 Arduino usage.
+This is latest version of OPUS library packaged for ESP32 Arduino usage.

-For more information about Codec2 visit https://github.com/drowe67/codec2
+For more information about OPUS visit https://opus-codec.org/